How to reduce mobile data in iOS

 Using Android?
 Here’s how to control which apps use background data.

-And while we’re on the topic of data management, you can get a detailed breakdown of how much data iOS’ services have used up-to-this-point by scrolling to the bottom and tapping System Services.
+While we’re on the topic of data management, you can get a detailed breakdown of how much data iOS’ services have used up-to-this-point.